-Take home practice sets: There will be two 24 hour Take home practice sets: - midterm and final.
-The instructions for them will be posted in the assignments module
+Take home practice questions sets: There will be two 24 hour take home practice set.
+The instructions for them will be posted in the assignments module of the course LMS site.

 GRADE CALCULATION:

 Throughout the course you can earn up to 100 points divided as follows: